Suhas-Ramesha/suhas-ramesha/README.md

 # 💫 About Me:
-Hi! 👋 I'm Suhas Ramesha, a 2nd-year AIML student at MVJCE, passionate about ML & AI.
+Hi! 👋 I'm Suhas Ramesha, AIML student at MVJCE, passionate about ML & AI.
 Currently, I'm learning ML from Harvard and building projects in Python, Data Science, and AI.<br>

 ## 🌐 Socials: